peterhinch/micropython-iot/README.md

 #### Troubleshooting the demos

-On startup an `OSError` will be thrown if an initial connection to the WiFi and to the server cannot be established.
+On startup an `OSError` will be thrown if initial connectivity fails to be established to the WiFi or to the server.

 ###### [Contents](./README.md#1-contents)